kritzcreek/purescript-matrices/docs/Matrix.md

 height :: forall a.
 Matrix a -> Int
 ```

-Returns the height of a matrix
+Returns the height of a matrix.

 #### `width`